LinghaoChan/UniMoCap/README.md

 }
 ```

-If you use the dataset, you need to cite subset AMASS and KIT-ML.
+If you use the dataset, you need to cite subset KIT-ML and AMASS.

 ```bash
 @article{Plappert2016,